 Jerome Henry creates dishes at Le Roi Fou which present the best of Scottish produce cooked in a natural and healthy way, with influences of his French and Swiss roots and experience of cooking in Chicago, London, Spain, South America and Asia.
 He loves simple food with authentic flavour.
 Freshness and quality is his first thought in creating a dish.
 His classical training is imbued with his memory of food eaten all over the world.

-Now, not only does Jerome at Le Roi Fou provide an award winning dining experience, but with each bill, he adds 99p to enable the planting of a fruit tree in the developing world.
-These trees, will not only counterbalance the environmental impact of each diner’s meal but will also help to provide some of the planet’s poorest communities with an opportunity of a sustainable life for them and many generations to come.
+Now, not only does Jerome at Le Roi Fou provide an award-winning dining experience but with each bill, they enable the planting of a fruit tree in the developing world.
+These trees, will not only counterbalance the environmental impact of each diner’s meal but will also help to provide some of the planet’s poorest communities with an opportunity of sustainable life for them and many generations to come.

-Working within a network across Africa, Asia and South America, Green Earth Appeal, Le Roi Fou’s tree planting partner and a United Nations Environment Partner, help to provide “exit strategy aid”.
+Le Roi Fou help to provide “exit strategy aid”.
 This follows a simple but proven process: Provide education in agroforestry and land management, as well as infrastructure and trees, helping to create long-term sustainability.